 Dairy goats are truly a wonderful addition to any hobby farm.
-We raise dairy goats.....Nubian, Saanen, Toggenburg, Alpine, and LaMancha.
+We only raise dairy goats.....Nubian, Saanen, Toggenburg, Alpine, and LaMancha.
 We choose our breeding pairs based on conformation and milking lines.
 We hand milk daily and appreciate the long legs and large teets these breeds have to offer.
+Each breed has specific traits and characteristics that makes them unique.

-The farm utilizes all goat products in many ways.
-What milk we do not use in the house, gets shared with the piglets and hogs.
-Every Spring when the run-in sheds get the winter clean out, all the goat manure gets spread throughout our many gardens.
-The excess bedding gets used as ground cover on new gardening projects.
+Foxfire Farm utilizes all our goat products in many ways.
+What milk we do not use in the house to make cheese, butter, or soap gets shared with the piglets and hogs.
+Every Spring when the run-in sheds get the winter clean out, all the goat manure gets spread throughout our many gardens and the excess bedding gets used as ground cover on new gardening projects.

-Price includes: Each goat will leave the farm with 2017 annual vaccines completed, a fresh worming, vitamin e/selenium/copper dosage, hoof trim, care timeline, and collar.
-We also offer a buy back if you are unable to care for the goats in the future.
+We offer a buy back if you are unable to care for the goats in the future.
 All doelings and wethers (fixed males) will be dis-budded.
 Boys sold intact will not be dis-budded.
+My goats are not papered and the price reflects that.
+Some of the purebred doelings can be registered on Native of Appearance thru the ADGA.

 Current Goats Available